-- Authority & Jurisdiction – The Atlanta Metropolitan College Department of Public Safety (AMPD) has the responsibility and authority to administer the traffic policy for the institution and to control traffic and parking accordingly.
+- Authority & Jurisdiction – The Atlanta Metropolitan College Police Department (AMSCPD) has the responsibility and authority to administer the traffic policy for the institution and to control traffic and parking accordingly.
 The Georgia Motor Vehicle and Traffic Code (Title 40) confers the right to Atlanta Metropolitan State College to control traffic and parking on its properties.
-All individuals who register a vehicle with Public Safety or operate a vehicle on Atlanta Metropolitan College property shall abide by the regulations set down by this vehicle regulation.
+All individuals who register a vehicle with the Atlanta Metropolitan State College Police Department or operate a vehicle on Atlanta Metropolitan College property shall abide by the regulations set down by this vehicle regulation.

-- Enforcement – Atlanta Metropolitan Department of Public Safety enforces Georgia State law and vehicle codes and the rules and regulations of the College.
+- Enforcement – The Atlanta Metropolitan State College Police Department enforces Georgia State law and vehicle codes and the rules and regulations of the College.
 Statutes are enforced 24 hours a day, 365 days a year except as otherwise indicated within this code.
 Violators are subject to having their vehicle immobilized (booted) and/or towed for serious violations or after a fourth and subsequent delinquent fine.

 - Vehicle Insurance – Georgia law requires that every owner and driver of a motor vehicle in this state maintain financial responsibility through liability insurance coverage.
 Any other means of financial responsibility must be approved by the Department of Motor Vehicles.
 Anyone who registers a vehicle or drives on Atlanta Metropolitan State College property must meet this requirement.